Unit of Chinese Studies

 MA in Chinese Studies (90 ECTS)

-The students select a combination of different courses to be credited towards 5 modules, including:
+The students willing to undertake the Master in Chinese Studies must hold a BA degree (or equivalent) in Chinese studies.
+In this curriculum, they select a combination of different courses to be credited towards 5 modules, including:

 - Ancient China and Classical Philology module: 3 hrs/week